-In the summer of 2017, President Trump signed into law the Appeals Modernization Act establishing a new process for the Department of Veterans Affairs in the way they handle benefit processing for VA disability claims and VA decisions.
-The Act is designed to improve timeliness, provide more transparency, and be fairer in an effort to improve benefits for veterans.
+In the summer of 2017, the Appeals Modernization Act was signed into law by the President, establishing a new process for the Department of Veterans Affairs in the way they handle benefit processing for VA disability claims and VA decisions.
+The Act is designed to improve timeliness, provide more transparency, and be fairer in an effort to improve disability benefits for veterans.
 The Act went into effect in early 2019.

 VA Supplemental Claim Lane

 The VA Supplemental Claim Lane is one option, available from different lanes, designed specifically to allow veterans to submit new evidence to support their claims.
 The VA is under obligation to provide “Duty to Assist” by law with these appeals.
 In order to be eligible, a veteran must have an active appeal for a disability claim at one of the following levels: